Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Introduction

-Most DiD methods assume independent and identically distributed (iid) data, which may not be appropriate when data are dependent.
-Two special cases of network dependency are interference and latent variable dependency.
-Under interference, the treatment status in one unit (e.g., a county or state) may have effects on neighboring units.
+Dependencies are also present with network data.
+Dependence may arise due to interference, whereby the treatment status in one unit (e.g., a county or state) may have effects on neighboring units.
 Interference may be present in settings where DiD methods are often employed, such as in the study of place-based interventions.
-For example, consider a tax instituted in a particular region (e.g., county).
-Then, it is plausible that consumers in neighboring regions who shop in the taxed county may be affected \citep{hettinger_estimation_2023}.
+For example, a tax instituted in a particular county may not only affect consumer behavior in the county receiving the new tax but also affect consumers in neighboring counties \citep{hettinger_estimation_2023}.
 Methods that accommodate interference often assume a particular form of interference structure.
 In settings where units form natural, non-overlapping clusters, it is common to assume clustered interference, where interference may exist within clusters but there is no interference between clusters.
-In other settings, there may be network interference, where treatments in any particular unit may affect outcomes in other units according to a network structure.
+In other settings, there may be network interference, where treatments in any particular unit may affect outcomes in other units according to a network structure \citep{halloran_dependent_2016}.

-Aside from interference, data of units that are close in geographic space or within a network may exhibit dependence or correlation for reasons beyond interference.
-For example, there may be latent variable dependence whereby outcomes in one unit are correlated with outcomes from neighboring units through shared unobserved variables.
-Latent variable may exist if health outcomes (e.g., all-cause mortality) measured at the county-level are correlated across counties due to unobserved environmental pollutants that affect neighboring counties similarly.
-In studies of social networks, correlation between person-level data is often exhibited through homophily, where peers connected in a social network tend to share similar characteristics \citep{ogburn_causal_2022}.
+Data of units that are close within a network may exhibit dependence or correlation for reasons beyond interference.
+For example, there may be latent variable dependence whereby outcomes in one unit are correlated with outcomes from neighboring units through shared unobserved variables \citep{ogburn_causal_2022}.
+Such latent variable dependence may exist, for example, if health outcomes (e.g., all-cause mortality) measured at the county-level are correlated across counties due to unobserved environmental pollutants that affect neighboring counties similarly.
 Latent variable dependence may also be present for treatments and covariates.
-Certain data settings may exhibit any combination of interference and latent variable dependence, along with other data dependencies.
-For more discussion of correlation and interference from a spatial perspective, see \citet{papadogeorgou_spatial_2023}.
+In studies of social networks, correlation between person-level data is often exhibited through homophily, where peers connected in a social network tend to share similar characteristics \citep{morgan_social_2013}.
+Certain data settings may exhibit any combination of interference, latent variable dependence, and homophily, along with other data dependencies.